JLCode-tech/F5-SP-Hands-on-Lab/docs/class2/module1/lab1.rst

 Click on the + symbol to craete the PEM data listeners for all protocols.

 ..
-NOTE:: This will not use SNAT as there will be a source CNGAT provided by AFM in Lab3 of this module.
+NOTE:: This will not use SNAT as there will be a source CGNAT provided by AFM in Lab3 of this module.

 Fill out as per below